utPLSQL/utPLSQL/docs/userguide/coverage.md

 To obtain information about code coverage of your Unit Tests, all you need to do is run your unit tests with one of build-in code coverage reporters.
 Following code coverage reporters are supplied with utPLSQL:
 * `ut_coverage_html_reporter` - generates a HTML coverage report providing summary and detailed information on code coverage.
 The html reporter is based on open-source [simplecov-html](https://github.com/colszowka/simplecov-html) reporter for Ruby.
 It includes source code of the code that was covered (if possible)
-* `ut_coverage_json_reporter` - generates a JSON coverage report providing detailed information on code coverage with line numbers.
+* `ut_coveralls_reporter` - generates a JSON coverage report providing detailed information on code coverage with line numbers.
 This coverage report is designed to be consumed by cloud services like [coveralls](https://coveralls.io)
-* `ut_coverage_xml_reporter`  - generates a JSON coverage report providing detailed information on code coverage with line numbers.
+* `ut_coverage_sonar_reporter`  - generates a JSON coverage report providing detailed information on code coverage with line numbers.
 This coverage report is designed to be consumed by local services like [sonarqube](https://about.sonarqube.com/)

 ##Security model
 Code coverage is using DBMS_PROFILER to gather information about execution of code under test and therefore follows the [DBMS_PROFILER's Security Model](https://docs.oracle.com/database/121/ARPLS/d_profil.htm#ARPLS67465)